The 12 Best Natural Shampoos Your Hair Needs

 - 2 drops of lemon juice.

 Add the baking soda to the water and mix it well.
 While stirring, add the essential oils and the lemon juice.
 Next, store the mixture in a clean plastic or glass container.
 Place it in a cool dry place (out of direct sunlight) or in your refrigerator.
 Shake the bottle well before using it so the ingredients blend together well.

 You can use this mixture like you would any normal shampoo.
 Massage it into your scalp once you’ve wet your hair.
 Be sure to keep your hair out of water for at least 2 minutes.
 This allows it to work on your scalp and hair follicles.
 You can wear a shower cap for this part.
 Finally, rinse it out with a normal herbal conditioner.
 To avoid dry hair, use this shampoo at most 2-3 times a week.

 So far, DIY natural shampoo recipes have worked very well for me in my hair care routine.
 If someone asked me if I would ever go back to traditional shampoos, my answer would simply be ‘no’.
 The difference in your hair is noticeable almost after the first wash, and over time your hair won’t lose its color and sheen like it normally does with chemical formulas.
-The more you use a natural product or DIY natural shampoo, you will be sure you made the right decision.
+The more you use a natural product or DIY natural shampoo, you will know that you made the right decision.